wdiesveld/cf-ex-tinyqueries/README.md

   cf push
   ```

-1. After the application is deployed you van access your application URL in the browser.
+1. After the application is deployed you can access your application URL in the browser.
 You will find further instructions how to use TinyQueries from there.

 ### How It Works